 Breezy Beach lays in the remote and serene neighbourhood of Valmiki Nagar in Chennai.
-Being smaller and less polluted, its a perfect getaway for anyone looking for a peaceful evening.
-This beach is not as popular and known as the Elliots beach, and is hence more quiet and peaceful.
-Evenings are very pleasant and breezy here, and in the recent years, lots of tourists have been attracted towards this beach for its beauty.
+Being smaller and less polluted, its a perfect for those who shy away from crowds.
+This beach is not as popular as Marina or Elliot's beach but is just as amazing.
+Evenings are very pleasant and breezy here, and in recent years, lots of tourists have been attracted towards this beach for its beauty.
 Those looking for an amiable, refreshing and breezy place to chill out and have fun, the Breezy beach of Chennai is the place to be.

 Elliot's Beach aka "Besant Nagar Beach" or "Bessie" is located in Besant Nagar, Chennai.
 It forms the end-point of the Marina Beach shore and is named after Edward Elliot (who was once the Chief Magistrate, Superintendent of Madras and Governor of Chennai during the British times).
-It has the Velankanni Church and the Ashtalakshmi Kovil in the vicinity.
-The mesmerising beach is one of the cleanest beaches in the city of Chennai.
+This mesmerising beach is one of the cleanest beaches in the city of Chennai.
 Located towards the south of Marina Beach, an incredibly calm and tranquil place, it does not offer much activity hence, is an ideal spot for long walks.

-One of the must-visit attractions in Chennai is Guindy National Park.
+One of the most popular attractions in Chennai is Guindy National Park.
 Ranked as the eighth smallest National Park in India, Guindy National Park is spread over 2.70 km square in the Protected area of Tamil Nadu, Chennai.
-These protected areas are maintained by the Ministry of Environment and Forests.
-You must also know that this is the only park which is located inside a city.
-Before the park came into existence, this space was considered as an extended part of the Guindy Lodge which is presently referred to as the Raj Bhavan, the Governor of Tamil Nadu’s official home.
+Maintained by the Ministry of Environment and Forests, the park is an excellent picnic spot in Chennai with friends or family.
+What is interesting about Guindy National Park is that it is the only park which is located inside a city in India.

 Compare quotes from upto 3 travel agents for free